CTI-Tim/Masters2021-MCP-101/README.md

 # Masters2021-MCP-101
  Files from Masters 2021 MCP-101 Class

-This is the Emulator and the Library shared in the Class to all the students.
+Source code here is the helper library to be used by the students.
+Xpanel is the Interface the students will also use.
+MastersHelperLibrary.dll is the DLL The students will add to their project.